 By: Diana Watson

-This easy-to-digest (pun intended) ketogenic cookbook presents keto recipes anyone could make.
+This easy-to-digest (pun intended) ketogenic cookbook presents keto recipes that anyone could make, and that can help you lose weight and burn fat.
 Find keto meals for breakfast, lunch, and dinner, using ingredients almost anyone can find at the grocery store.

 “The Beginner’s Keto Diet Cookbook”